-Ahmed Jazzar was appointed president of Boeing Saudi Arabia in July 2005.
-He is responsible for all Boeing business operations in Saudi Arabia, including leading government affairs, developing and implementing the Boeing Saudi Arabia strategy, maturing Boeing industrial partnerships, implementing corporate citizenship projects, growing the Boeing presence and reinforcing company relationships with customers and other stakeholders.
-Jazzar is also responsible for communicating and implementing Boeing key messages and its vision and mission in the country.
+Ahmed Jazzar has served as president of Boeing Saudi Arabia since July 2005.
+He is responsible for all Boeing business operations in Saudi Arabia, including leading government affairs, developing and implementing the Boeing Saudi Arabia strategy, maturing Boeing industrial partnerships, implementing corporate citizenship projects, growing Boeing’s presence and reinforcing company relationships with customers and other stakeholders.
+Jazzar is also responsible for communicating and implementing Boeing’s vision, mission and messages in Saudi Arabia.

 As Technical Services Division vice president, he oversaw the engineering, planning and maintenance operations of the commercial and royal fleet of Saudi Arabian Airlines, which consisted of more than 100 airplanes, and managed a labor force of more than 5,800 employees.

 In addition, Jazzar helped establish a training institute in Jeddah, Saudi Arabia, for maintenance technicians to fulfill Federal Aircraft Administration (FAA), Joint Aviation Administration (JAA) and General Authority of Civil Aviation (GACA) license requirements.
 He also helped Saudi Airlines, now Saudia, to achieve JAA certification and expand its FAA certification for its modification, repair and overhaul (MRO) business.

 He holds a bachelor’s degree in electrical engineering from the University of Wisconsin–Madison and completed the Columbia Senior Executive program at Columbia University Graduate School of Business in New York.